Structural Dynamics Descriptors for Metal Halide Perovskites: Methods

 where $\mathbf{n} = (n_x,n_y,n_z)$ are 3 integer coordinates indexing the octahedra in the supercell.
 We identify the tilting angles in Eq.\ \ref{eq:oct_tilt} with the three Euler rotation angles computed from the rotation matrix.
 By symmetry, $\theta_\alpha(t;\mathbf{n})$ takes the range $-45^{\circ} < \theta_{\alpha} < 45^{\circ}$.
 The tilting of octahedra is spatially correlated between neighbours, a crucial feature in the understanding of perovskite phases.
-We track the relative tilting of an octahedron, $\mathbf{n}$, at time $t$ around the axis $\alpha$ with respect to its $k$th neighbour in the $x$ direction using the expression:
+We track the tilting angle relationship between an octahedron \textbf{n} and its $k$th neighbour in the $x$ direction using the expression:

 and similarly for tilts in the $y$ and $z$-directions.
 We record the distribution of $r_{\alpha,x}^{(k)}(t;\mathbf{n})$ over all octahedra, all timesteps, and over $\pm k$ along an MD trajectory.
 This distribution can then be plotted as a function of tilt angle (see Figure~\ref{res:tilt}).
-The sign of the correlation $r_{\alpha,\beta}(k)$, $\beta = x, y$ or $z$, reflects the nature of in-phase (positive) or anti-phase (negative) correlation.
-For the special case of $\alpha=\beta$ and $k=1$, the correlation reflects the first nearest neighbour tilt angle correlation along the tilt direction, which is related to the superscript of the Glazer notation.
-For $\alpha \neq \beta$, $r_{\alpha,\beta}^{(k)}$ reflects the off-axis correlation, i.e., correlations between tilts of neighbouring octahedra in a plane orthogonal to the tilting direction.
+The sign of $r_{\alpha,\beta}^{(k)}$, $\beta = x, y$ or $z$, reflects the nature of in-phase (positive) or anti-phase (negative) correlation.
+For the special case of $\alpha=\beta$ and $k=1$, the correlation reflects the first nearest neighbour tilt angle along the tilt direction, which is related to the superscript of the Glazer notation.
+For $\alpha \neq \beta$, $r_{\alpha,\beta}^{(k)}$ reflects the off-axis correlation, i.e., the relationship between tilts of neighbouring octahedra in a plane orthogonal to the tilting direction.

-We further calculate absolute spatial tilting correlation functions as:
+We further calculate global spatial tilting correlation functions as:

 where, $\langle ... \rangle_{\mathbf{n},t, \pm k}$ denotes an average over all octahedra in the supercell, over simulation time and over neighbours in both the positive and negative $x$ direction and $C$ is a constant such that $R_{\alpha,\beta}(0) = 1 $.
 The spatial extent of the correlation of octahedral tilts can be quantified by fitting $R_{\alpha,\beta}(k)$ to a decaying exponential: